-- During the Intersession term, 3.0 credits is considered full-time - During the Summer term, 6.0 credits is considered full-time (3.0 for DMin students). - PSR can verify load status for only courses registered through PSR.
-Transferred courses or courses taken concurrently outside of the consortium do not contribute to load status as reported by PSR unless we have a cross registration agreement with that institution.
+- During the Intersession term, 3.0 credits is considered full-time - During the Summer term, 6.0 credits is considered full-time.

+PSR can verify load status for only courses registered through PSR.
+Transferred courses or courses taken concurrently outside of the consortium do not contribute to load status as reported by PSR.